SwiftKickMobile/TLLayoutTransitioning/README.md

 ##Installation

+###Cocoapods

+Add the following to your Podfile

+    pod 'TLLayoutTransitioning'

+###Carthage

+Add the following to your Cartfile

+    github "wtmoose/TLLayoutTransitioning"

+Note that TLLayoutTransitioning has a dependency on AHEasing, which does not support Carthage.
+As a workaround, TLLayoutTransitioning's Cartfile uses the `wtmoose/AHEasing` fork which adds Carthage support.

+To request Carthage support for the canonical AHEasing library, consider leaving a comment in favor of reopening the [Add dynamic frameworks support](https://github.com/warrenm/AHEasing/pull/19) pull request.

+###Manual

-If you're not using CocoaPods, copy the following files into your project:
+If you're not using a dependency manager, check out the **noframeworks** branch and copy the following files into your project:

     TLTransitionLayout.h
     TLTransitionLayout.m
 	UICollectionView+TLTransitionAnimator.h
 	UICollectionView+TLTransitionAnimator.m

-As well as the following files from [AHEasing][4]:
+And copy the following files from [AHEasing][4]:

 	easing.h
 	easing.c